wujiyang/Face_Pytorch/README.md

 ResNet50-IR     |  ArcFace  |    -    |     -    |    -   |   170MB    |  large
 SEResNet50-IR   |  ArcFace  |         |          |        |   171MB    |  large

-There exists an odd result that when testing under small protocol, CFP-FP performances better than AgeDB-30, but when testing under large protocol, CFP-FP has a much worse result, even less than the small protocol one.
+There exists an odd result fact that when training under small protocol, CFP-FP performances better than AgeDB-30, but when training with large scale dataset, CFP-FP has a much worse result, even less than the small protocol one.

 ### MegaFace rank 1 identifiaction accuracy and verfication@FPR=1e-6 results